Kadir-Hali/MyPortfolioUdemy/README.md

 ## 🚀 Features

 - ✅ **Admin Panel**
-  - Secure login panel for administrators
   - Create, update, and delete Experiences, Projects, and To-Do items
   - Review and manage messages submitted from the contact form

 - ✅ **User Interface**
-  - Responsive and mobile-first design using Bootstrap
   - Dynamic loading of content such as projects and experience data
-  - Functional contact form integrated with database
+  - Functional forms integrated with database

 - ✅ **Database Operations**
   - SQL Server database integration